jamie120/ms4-wild-mile/testing.md

 ### As a shopper: Be able to review items in my shopping bag before payment, Adjust product quantity.

-* The shopping bag page renders a full summary of all items currently in the users bag.
+* The shopping bag page renders a full summary of all items currently in the user's bag.
 * Product quantity can be adjusted on the shopping bag page.
 * Products can be completely removed from the bag on the shopping bag page.

 ### User Story 24 + 25

-### As a shopper: Checkout easily, easily enter payment information, feel secure.
+### As a shopper: Check out easily, easily enter payment information, feel secure.

 * The checkout page is designed to be easily used, with information clear to the user and the page looks great on all screen sizes, due to a responsive design.
-* The payment input section is provided by a thirdparty recognised business called 'Stripe'.
+* The payment input section is provided by a third-party recognised business called 'Stripe'.
 They are widely used and offer secure and fast payment authentication for users.

 ### User Story 26